-This update (September 2021) follows previous COVID-19 guidance published in March 2020 and updated in November 2020.
-It applies to staff and students (undergraduate, taught post-graduate, and post-graduate researchers).
+This guidance applies to staff and students (undergraduate, taught post-graduate, and post-graduate researchers).

 Research in the UK

-- Essential and non-essential research is allowed on campus with measures we would now expect (1m social distancing, face coverings etc.).
-With regards to people visiting campus, you should refer to health and safety guidance in your School and submit any required information.
-However, this should only be for visits that are essential for the research.
+- With regards to people visiting campus, researchers should refer to health and safety guidance in their School and submit any required information.

 - Researchers should note that there may be a layered approach to School-level guidance and researchers should check within their own School for any local level guidance.
 Any School-level guidance would be approved at School level, and School Health and Safety Advisors are on hand to provide guidance/assistance if required.

 Researchers from the University of Dundee travelling overseas to carry out research

 - Staff travelling overseas to undertake research should consult the Safety Services SharePoint pages and complete the relevant risk assessment form for staff working overseas.
 Staff may seek advice from the School’s Health and Safety Advisor, as appropriate.

 - Partner(s) should undertake health and safety risk assessment prior to conducting research and sharing data that will be used by University of Dundee staff.
 The University should be assured that relevant steps have been taken but cannot insist on partners following our Health and Safety processes.
 The exception to this would be where there was a contract in place which stipulated that the partner complied with UK Health and Safety regulations.
 Thus, the partner(s) should be conducting their own health and safety risk assessment unless there is a contract in place which dictates otherwise.